 Author: Nancy Lilly

-Summary: Fourth grade science teacher, Nancy Lilly, describes how she helps her students recognize that the skills that elevate fiction are the very skills that can be useful in writing strong nonfiction, including writing about science.
-Sharing a writing session with one of her students, Lilly describes her process when working with students to improve writing using mentor texts and other examples.
+Summary: A fourth-grade science teacher, Nancy Lilly, describes how she helps her students recognize that the skills that elevate fiction are the very skills that can be useful in writing strong nonfiction, including science writing.
+Lilly shares her student writing conferences and details her process when working with students to improve writing using mentor texts and specific strategies to develop craft.
 This glimpse into classroom practice could be a useful resource for a content-area study group thinking about teaching writing in science.

 Original Date of Publication: 2003